Centenary Appeal Board Members

 Lisa Binks is a journalist, with a career spanning a variety of media titles, including the BBC and the Financial Times.
 Lisa is actively involved in a number of charities at a strategic level, including chairing the Fundraising Committee at Autism Research Trust (ART), working closely with the autism charity Autistica and is a former Trustee of NACRO (National Association for the Care and Resettlement of Offenders).

 Ian Davies is an optometrist now working as an independent motivational speaker, coach and business consultant.
 In 1992 he joined Johnson & Johnson’s Vision Care business where he stayed for 26 years, working across multiple global functions, latterly as Vice President of Global Professional Education.
-He is Upper Warden of The Worshipful Company of Spectacle Makers (WCSM).
+He is Master of The Worshipful Company of Spectacle Makers (WCSM).

 Richard E. Farr